Documentation

 - Type:

-string | Bucket
+string | Bucket - Default:

-- Description: Specifies the location of your view templates, either as a filesystem path or a Bucket instance.
+null - Description: Specifies the location of your view templates, either as a filesystem path or a Bucket instance.
 Views are responsible for rendering dynamic content based on data and templates.

 public